theohenry/SportsBet/README.md

 ## App Usage

 Enter two teams to run in our simulation.
 In order to bet using our model follow these rules.
-If our predicted spread is closer to 0 than Vegas' "+ spread" for that team, then we predict the opposing team will cover the spread.
+If our predicted spread is closer to 0 than Vegas' spread for that team, then we predict the opposing team will cover the spread.

 - Example: Our model predicts the 76ers -7.
 Vegas odds predict the 76ers -5.5.
 According to our model, we say the 76ers WILL COVER.
 If instead the 76ers are -3 and Vegas is -5.5, we say the opponent WILL COVER.